sl-sh-dev/sl-sh/README.md

 ### List Forms
 Currently slsh uses vectors not cons lists for its internal list structure.
 It uses the first, rest, list names to help reinforce this fact.
+These forms are non-destructive, they will not change any input lists.

 Form | Args | Type | description
 -----|------|------|------------